Momengamal11/hello-world/README.md

 being happy
 hi humans

-i love every things that allah created it because it will always be as beuatiful like him.
+i love every things that allah created it because it will always be as beuatiful as him.